HippoCampusRobotics/fav_docs/assignments/final_project.rst

 *************
 The ``path_follower`` tries to follow a given path via pure pursuit.
 The path is set via the ``set_path`` service.
-Most likely services are a new concept to you.
+Most likely, services are a new concept to you.
 But they will feel very similar to messages.
 If needed, look up the tutorials in the official ROS2 docs.
-Again a callback is registered as for a subscription as well.
+Again, a callback is registered as for a subscription as well.

 The whole flow can be described as follows.
 The ``scenario_node`` publishes a list of viewpoints and the ``path_planner`` computes path segments based on these viewpoints.